 Ex.
 13.19: Ruggiero (1616), Vndecima parte, Duodecima parte

-In recasting the Romanesca set, Frescobaldi went beyond localized improvements to clarify and sharpen the continuity, structure, and dramaturgy of the cycle, at the same time enriching the cross-references between the variations.
-He replaced the first four sections with new partite, added a triple variation as number five, repeated the original variations five through eleven as six through twelve, replaced the original twelfth variation, and added two more sections at the end.
+13.54 In recasting the Romanesca set, Frescobaldi went beyond localized improvements to clarify and sharpen the continuity, structure, and dramaturgy of the cycle, at the same time enriching the cross-references between the variations.
+He replaced the first four sections with new partite, added a triple variation in 3 (three quarters) as number five, repeated the original variations five through eleven as six through twelve, replaced the original twelfth variation, and added two more sections at the end.

 Ex.
 13.20: Romanesca (1616), nona parte

-The second version of the Toccate e partite closes with four correnti, Frescobaldi’s first printed essays in the world of the dance.
+13.59 The second version of the Toccate e partite closes with four correnti, Frescobaldi’s first printed essays in the world of the dance.
 Each consists of two sections, the first concise and beginning with an upbeat and a descending fourth (except for the third corrente, which begins on a downbeat with an ascending fourth) and the second section more discursive rhythmically and metrically.
-If the writing sometimes betrays its descent from the crude chordally accompanied melodies of earlier Italian keyboard dances, it also displays refinements like the slithering hemiola suspensions of the second corrente.
+Stembridge 2009, 185, cites extra bars added at the end of both halves of the Corrente prima in the Turn ms., suggesting that it may have been customary to add an extra beat where the text seems incomplete.
+If the writing of the correnti sometimes betrays its descent from the crude chordally accompanied melodies of earlier Italian keyboard dances, it also displays refinements like the slithering hemiola suspensions of the second corrente.

 Ex.
 13.21: Corrente II